nabeelvalley/docs/src/content/blog-md/2023/11-11/interacting-with-kafka-using-kotlin.md

 ### Serialization

 Serialization in this context refers to the process of converting our Kotlin classes into a string and back to a Kotlin class.
-For this discussion we will refer to a class that is able to do this bidirectional conversion as a Serializer.
+For this discussion we will refer to a class that is able to do this bidirectional conversion as a `Serializer`.

 We can define generic representation of a serializer as a class that contains a method callsed `serialize` that takes in data of type `T` and returns a string, and contains a method called `deserialize` that takes in a string and returns an object of type `T`